-In the area of victims' rights, there is a need to focus on the implementation of the EU Strategy on victims' rights (2020 - 2025).
-This includes continuous work on improving the application of the EU rules on victims' rights.
-Other important objectives of the strategy include empowering victims of crime by ensuring safe environment so that they can report crime, participate in criminal proceedings, claim compensation and ultimately recover from consequences of crime.
+In the area of victims' rights, there is a need to continue improving the application of the EU rules on victims' rights.
+Notably, the activities should follow the recommendations set up in the EU Strategy on victims' rights (2020 - 2025).
+Important objectives of the strategy include empowering victims of crime by ensuring a safe environment so that they can report crime, participate in criminal proceedings, claim compensation and ultimately recover from consequences of crime.
 Strengthening cooperation and coordination among all relevant stakeholders is also particularly important.
 It encourages civil society to get involved in providing support to victims in cooperation with the relevant national authorities.
-Actions considering the specific situation of victims of war crimes, in particular in relation to provision of access to information, support and protection to those victims, shall also be duly considered.
+Actions considering the specific situation of victims of core international crimes, in particular in relation to provision of access to information, support and protection to those victims, shall also be duly considered.
+These actions shall be victim-sensitive and address the complexity of the victims' situation by applying an intersectional perspective on the victims' characteristics such as gender, age, ethnic origin, religious belief or disability status.
+In addition, particular attention should be paid to the challenges for victims of crime related to digitalisation of justice as well as to victims' access to legal remedies.
+The activities should also take into account the developments in the EU policy on victims' rights.
+Notably, they should take into consideration the proposal for a revision of the Victims' Rights Directive8, adopted by the Commission on 12 July 2023.